 - help you, or someone you know, after an accident or illness, or who has a disability or mental illness

 - work with children such as those with learning difficulties

 - develop strategies to help with a disability or mental health issues

-- help improve your confidence in social situations.
+- help improve your confidence in social situations